-Transcript: Please arrange for an official copy of your undergraduate transcript, including your fall semester grades, to be sent to this address: SUIP Coordinator, Biomedical Graduate Studies, 160 BRB2, 421 Curie Blvd., University of Pennsylvania, Philadelphia, PA 19104-6064.
+Transcript: Please arrange for an official copy of your undergraduate transcript, including your fall semester grades, to be sent to this address: SUIP Coordinator, Biomedical Graduate Studies, 160 BRB II/III, 421 Curie Blvd., University of Pennsylvania, Philadelphia, PA 19104-6064.

 Letters of Recommendation: Two letters of recommendation are required.
 Try to obtain letters from academic faculty who know you personally and can comment on your academic abilities and your aptitude for research.

 What are the program dates?

-SUIP starts the first Monday of June, and continue for 10 weeks.
-In 2011, the dates are June 6 through August 12.
+SUIP starts the first Monday of June, and continues for 10 weeks.
 Due to the short length of the program and other administrative issues, we can not tailor program dates to fit individual needs of the interns.
 Orientation will be the morning of the first Monday of June, and all interns must attend.

 What is the program stipend?
 How often do I get paid?